1) Information on the Collection of Personal Data and Contact Details of the Controller

 By activating the confirmation link, you give us your consent to the use of your personal data in accordance with Art.
 6 (1) point a GDPR.
 When you register for the newsletter, we store your IP address entered by the Internet Service Provider (ISP) as well as the date and time of registration so that we can trace any possible misuse of your e-mail address at a later time.
 The data collected by us when you register for the newsletter will be used exclusively for the purpose of advertising by means of the newsletter.
 You can unsubscribe from the newsletter at any time via the link provided in the newsletter or by sending a message to the responsible person named above.
 After your cancellation, your e-mail address will immediately be deleted from our newsletter distribution list, unless you have expressly consented to further use of your data or we reserve the right to use data in excess thereof, which is permitted by law and about which we inform you in this declaration.

-Our e-mail newsletter is sent by the technical service provider CleverReach GmbH & Co.
-KG, Mühlenstr.
-43, 26180 Rastede ("CleverReach"), to which we pass on your data provided during the newsletter registration.
+8.2 Our e-mail newsletters are sent via the technical service provider, The Rocket Science Group, LLC d/b/a MailChimp, 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, GA 30308, USA (https://mailchimp.com), to whom we pass on the data you provided when registering for the newsletter.
 This disclosure is made in accordance with Art.
 6 (1) point f GDPR and serves our legitimate interest in the use of an effective, secure and user-friendly newsletter system.
-The data you enter for newsletter subscription (e.g. e-mail address) will be stored on CleverReach's servers in Germany and Ireland.
+Please note that your data is usually transferred to a MailChimp server in the USA and stored there.

 If you wish to object to the data analysis for statistical evaluation purposes, you must unsubscribe from the newsletter.